 Special categories of Personal Data may be processed in the provision of the goods and services to the client.
 Special categories of Personal Data collected about you may be health data and data related to your conviction and offences.

 Irrespective of the manner that We have collected your Personal Data, We will only process such data for the purposes of rendering you with the goods or services or purposes which are inherently related thereto, including the fulfilment of any legal or regulatory obligation imposed on Us.

 The personal data that we typically collect and process about our data subjects are:

-- The personal data that We collect for the fulfillment of our obligations in rendering the goods and, or services to you;
+- The personal data that We collect for the fulfilment of our obligations in rendering the goods and, or services to you;

 - Your identity details such as your name, surname, employer, title, position, and status;